andreipfeiffer/css-in-js/README.md

 - ❌ no code completion, although it uses style objects, but they are POJOs, so the IDE/Editor has no idea that "they should be camelCased CSS properties"
 - ❌ no TS support (and the maintainer considers it a [low priority](https://github.com/robinweser/fela/issues/590#issuecomment-409373362))
-- 🟠 bundles nested styles even if they are not used in component
+- 🟠 bundles nested styles even if they are not used in component, but it's more difficult, cause nesting should not be used, and the atomic classes reduces this impact even more
 - 🟠 it supports string based styles, but they are a second-class citizen
 - 🟠 provides nesting selectors, but only with plugin (which adds even more to bundle)
 - ✅ it has a low learning curve